elisaBessone/PCTO_GameAbility/README.md

 Navigate to the unzipped app folder and run the **.\InstallBlueMuse.ps1** PowerShell command (right click and choose Run with PowerShell or execute from terminal directly):

 Follow the prompts - the script should automatically install the security certificate, all dependencies, and the BlueMuse app.

+## SCRIPTS
+If you want to do a script you have to have in the same directory the "muselsl" and import it.